Tacoma Photographer Client FAQ

 Premium edits are $50 per image and include blemish removal, softening skin, whitening teeth, etc.

 Signature edits are $150 per image and include all the bells and whistles of the premium edit in addition to manipulating the image with dodging and burning specific areas of the image, object removal, sky swapping...etc.

 - How long have you been a professional photographer?

-- I've been a professional photographer on my own since 2009, and still going strong!
+- I've been a professional photographer since 2010, and still going strong!

 - How do I get my photos after?

 - Your photos will be delivered to you in an online gallery on my website, from the gallery you can print, view, share, and download high resolution files to your heart’s content.
 Once you've made your choices on prints and albums you will receive a thumb drive with all all your images along with any premium edits that have been done.

 - Do you work with a second shooter?